 So, this cooking workshop organised by the United States Dry Bean Council is a real eye-opener for me.
-As an industry’s association, the Council represents the US dry bean growers, processors, exporters and affiliated associations.
+As the industry’s association, the Council represents the US dry bean growers, processors, exporters and affiliated associations.
 The US is one of the world’s top dry bean producers, with most of its production coming from the northern hemispheres – from North Dakota and Nebraska to Washington and Oregon State.

 Above: Vietnamese Pork and Lentil Stuffed Squid.

 ‘Dry beans’ are usually dubbed as ‘pulses’; the two words largely are interchangeable.
 They include dry peas, lentils, chickpeas, red beans and many other luscious looking things such as blackeye, pinto, cranberry, adzuki and pinto (with a close resemblance to Thailand Mae Hong Son’s ‘tiger bean’).
 While other cuisines such as Indian, Middle Eastern and Mexican use a lot of beans in their staples, Thai people’s familiarity of the dry beans are limited to red bean or mung bean stew with rock sugar served as family-style warm desserts.